Jayesh-Office/UserManagement/README.md

 2. Get All User List "/api/users" -  <br />
    This is GET request to get the list of "Users".  <br />

-3. Create User "api/users/create" -
+3. Create User "api/users/create" -  <br />
-   This is POST request and in this we have to pass the following JSON data in body.
+   This is POST request and in this we have to pass the following JSON data in body.  <br />
    {
     "username": "xxx",
     "last_name":"xxx",